Anthony-Nolan/Atlas/README_MatchingAlgorithm.md

+# Summary
-Service for the Matching, non-predictive portion of the Atlas Search Algorithm.
+Service for the matching, non-predictive portion of the Atlas Search Algorithm.

 ## Table of Contents
 - [Feature Documentation](#feature-documentation)